alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Barrow, Cordova, Craig, Dillingham, Haines, Hoer, King Salmon, Kodiak, Kotzebue, Petersburg.
 Seward, Sitka, Unalaska, Valdez, and Wrangell.

-The headquarters and branch offices of the department of corrections are at Juneau and Anchorage respectively.
+The headquarters and branch offices of the Department of Corrections are in Juneau and Anchorage, respectively.
 Here are the addresses:

 Department of Corrections - Juneau